TelehaDima/CookingApp/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
-This application was created for convenient time display
+The application displays timers for cooking various dishes

 ### Built With